Skip to content

 Your story should begin with a problem the protagonist needs to overcome.

-You need to quickly get the reader interested enough to care about the protagonist.
+You need to quickly capture the reader’s interest enough to care about the protagonist.
 You need to grab the reader and get her involved.
 The reader needs to quickly understand what the problem is and be motivated to see how the protagonist works to overcome it or solve it.

 Side note: If you’re writing a nonfiction book, the text could definitely explain the illustrations.
 But, not with fiction writing.
 Fiction writing is about bringing the reader on an engaging and page-turning journey.